errikos/amtt/docs/building.rst

 Clone or download the amtt repository
 """""""""""""""""""""""""""""""""""""

-The ammt repository is located in GitHub: https://github.com/errikos/amtt .
+The amtt repository is located in GitHub: https://github.com/errikos/amtt .

 * You can clone the repository by using git::